 Treatments for thrush include oral drugs (suspensions) that you swish around in your mouth and swallow as well as oral antifungal medications.
-If you are taking drugs for thrush or a yeast infection, be sure to:
+If you are taking drugs for oral thrush, be sure to:

 - brush your teeth after each meal;

-- rinse your mouth of all food before using either lozenges or suspension;
+- rinse your mouth of all food before using either lozenges or oral suspension;

 - avoid hurting your mouth: use a soft toothbrush, avoid foods and drinks that are too hot or too spicy.